ksakuran/tinyapp/README.md

 # TinyApp Project

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).

+<sub>It is one of the first projects I created while attending the Lighthouse Labs Web Development Bootcamp.</sub>

 ## Final Product